What Is a Database and How Is It Used in Web Hosting?

 Many times a database starts out as a simple list in a text document or a table in a spreadsheet.
 However, as the amount of stored information increases, the list or table grows larger and more difficult to understand and to find the data you are looking for.
 What is more, you may start duplicating parts of the information that is already saved.
 In situations like these, it is a good idea to transfer your information into a proper database where the information can be properly organized and thoroughly searched and analyzed when needed.

 Corporations and other large companies take full advantage of the search and analysis capabilities of databases.
 In fact, databases and data warehouses are core tools in any organization’s business intelligence strategy.
 It is common for large corporations to keep as much information as possible in a database.
 This information can include their customer list, business documents, financial data, statistics, scientific facts, and technical information.
-All of this historical data is then analyzed in detail in an effort to predict future business outlook.
+All of this historical data is then analyzed in detail in an effort to predict future business outlooks.

 Last, but certainly not least, databases are also a vital component in most modern applications and websites.
 If the application you are using relies on a server back-end, then it most likely uses a database to store its information.
-Similarly, most modern websites are built using a content management system (CMS) like WordPress, Drupal, or Joomla, and almost all content management systems utilize a database to store your data, such as posts, pages, comments, users, etc. As such, databases are essential tools in both software development as well as web hosting.
+Similarly, most modern websites are built using a content management system (CMS) like WordPress, Drupal, or Joomla, and almost all content management systems utilize a database to store your data, such as posts, pages, and comments, users, etc. As such, databases are essential tools in both software development as well as web hosting.

 How Are Databases Used in Web Hosting?